Published:

 These are all undoubtedly geared up to the extreme by Q, with Bond seen accidentally kicking off a hidden thruster on a nearby dirt bike with the press of a button, and are likely to play a key role in the new agent’s success in tracking down his mark.
 I honestly can’t wait to cruise around in a Bond car, especially if there are hidden machine guns or something.

-While we’ll be learning more about the game in the coming months, we know it’s set for launch in 2026.
-And, while it was shown at PlayStation’s State of Play, and all the focus was on its launch on Sony’s platform, 007 First Light is also coming to Xbox Series S/X, Steam, Epic Games, and the newly-released Nintendo Switch 2.
+While we’ll be learning more about the game in the coming months, we know it’s set for launch early in 2026.
+And, while it was shown at PlayStation’s State of Play, and all the focus was on the launch on Sony’s platform, 007 First Light is also coming to Xbox Series S/X, Steam, Epic Games, and the newly-released Nintendo Switch 2.

 2026 is already looking pretty stacked for great games, with The Duskbloods, Saros, Onimusha: Way of the Sword, Nioh 3, Fable, and, obviously, Grand Theft Auto 6 set to launch (not to mention a potential Elder Scrolls 6).
 Now, we’ve got one more reason to look forward to next year.